rozzong/Fairness-Aware-Classification/README.md

 ## Content

-The module contatins the following:
+The module contains the following:

-- A few `classifiers` implemented in order to deal with fairness problems:
+- A few `classifiers` for a fairer approach to classification problems:

 	| Classifier                  | Related paper                                                                                                                                             |
 	|-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|